zephyrproject-rtos/zephyr/doc/hardware/porting/board_porting.rst

 - If available, configure and enable a serial output for the console using the ``zephyr,console`` chosen node in the devicetree.

+- If available, configure and enable a hardware entropy generator using the ``zephyr,entropy`` chosen node in the devicetree.

 - If your board supports networking, configure a default interface.

 - Enable all GPIO ports connected to peripherals or expansion connectors.